-The school's Allergen and Anaphylaxis Policy is implemented consistently to ensure the safety of those with allergies.
+The school's allergen and anaphylaxis procedures are implemented consistently to ensure the safety of those with allergies.

 Parents are required to provide the school with up-to-date information relating to their children's allergies, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required.